terrychou/Locu/README.md

   - {2,1} will be empty since it is invalid
 * {*name*}
   - the named argument
-  - it represents the argument immediate following the first component *name*
+  - it represents the argument immediate following the first *name* component
   - if no matching *name* component, it will be empty
+  - the keyword will never be counted as the *name* component
   - {world} means `I'm`
+  - {kw} will be empty
+* {!*name*}
+  - all arguments except for the named argument part
+  - the *name* component and its immediate follower will be excluded
+  - {!I'm} means `hello world where are you?`
 * others
   - will be interpreted as empty strings